jurisv/ext-locale/Readme.md

 ```
 {
    xtype: 'panel',
-   html: '^content.dummy'
+   html: '~content.dummy'
 }
 ```

 ####Foreign package
 Separate package name from variable via pipe.
-To access variables from main app, use the app name as package For example if your app has name 'Sample', then string would look like this: html: '^Sample|home'
+To access variables from main app, use the app name as package For example if your app has name 'Sample', then string would look like this: html: '~Sample|home'

 ```
 {
    xtype: 'checkbox',
-   html: '^common|yes'
+   html: '~common|yes'
 }
 ```